 Misuse is possible even with a prescription.
 Storing prescription medication safely, and administering it yourself can help prevent your child from sharing or taking too large a dose.
 For prescriptions like opioids, promptly dispose of unused medication.
 Mixing with alcohol, or other depressants like benzodiazepines (such as Xanax®) can increase the risk of overdose.
 Even if you don’t think your child is likely to mix, make sure they know about the risks.

 It’s important to set your child up for success, talk to your child regularly about healthy ways of handling stress and the risks of all drugs—including prescription medications.
 Know the warning signs of a potential problem so you can step in early.

 Generally known as a quiet, reserved, and “good” kid

 Recently moved and started at a new school

 We all know how important fitting in is when you’re a teenager.
-And drinking or drugs can seem like an easy way to make new friends and find a place in a new school.
-Teens can also feel pressured if they’re looking to fit into a group of kids who are drinking or using drugs.
-And some teens who’ve always been seen as “the good one” may even try to use drinking or drugs to change their image.2
+And drinking, vaping (one survey showed 12% of Vermont high schoolers had used a vape in the past 30 days), or drugs can seem like an easy way to make new friends and find a place in a new school.
+Teens can also feel pressured if they’re looking to fit into a group of kids who are drinking, vaping or using drugs.
+And some teens who’ve always been seen as “the good one” may even try to use drinking, vaping or drugs to change their image.2

 That’s why it’s so important to talk to your child and monitor your child’s behaviors, friends, and activities regularly—especially during times of transition.